 A path control shows the file-system path of a selected file or folder.
-For example, when you open a Finder window and choose View > Show Path Bar, a path control is displayed at the bottom of the window.
+For example, choosing View > Show Path in the Finder displays a path control at the bottom of the window.
 It shows the path of the selected item, or the path of the window’s folder if nothing is selected.
 Path controls are intended for use in the body area of a window.

 There are two styles of path control.

 Standard.
 A linear list of path components that include the root disk, parent folders, and selected item.
 Each component is displayed as an icon and a name.
 If the components are too long to fit within the control, names between the first and last components are hidden.
 If the control is editable, the user can drag a new item onto the control to select the item and display its path in the control.